DEFRA/fcp-defra-id-example/README.md

 The application will then clear the session and the user will be signed out.

 As sign out is not a feature supported by `@hapi/bell`, a module has been created to ensure the redirect Url is correctly set and appropriate state validation is performed to prevent CSRF attacks.

+### Refreshing tokens

+As part of the cookie authentication strategy, the application will check if the token has expired.
+If the token has expired, it will be refreshed automatically if the `DEFRA_ID_REFRESH_TOKENS` environment variable is set to `true`.

+As refreshing tokens is not a feature supported by `@hapi/bell`, a module has been created to handle the token refresh process.

 ### Protecting routes